licnep/EDFdocs/README.md

 To import your data run the command: `python ~/Desktop/EDF/run_anseri.py import edf output`

 Replace `edf` with the name you want to give to the new database, and `output` with the path of the folder containing your data, generated with one of the conversion scripts.
+This will create an `anseri` folder containing the generated database.

 Generating topics:
 ==================